 - Focus: Offshore Passagemaking | Ocean Crossing | Plastic Pollution

 Due to the remote nature of this trip, we are aiming for a higher standard of risk reduction than what airlines and others are requiring.
-While we can’t guarantee that our protocol will 100% prevent a COVID infection onboard, we are hopeful that with these constraints, it will seriously reduce the risk of the possibility of a serious COVID infection part way to Hawaii, far from advanced medical care.
-Our tentative COVID protocol is below – it may change as we get closer to the date of the voyage.
+While we can’t guarantee that our protocol will 100% prevent a COVID infection onboard, we are hopeful that this protocol will reduce the chances of a serious COVID-19 infection aboard while far from advanced medical care.

 14 Days Before Trip: I agree to take maximum precautions to minimize my risk of infection with COVID-19 by following CDC guidelines.

-Day of Boarding: Arrive at vessel, with completed COVID questionnaire.
-I agree that an agent of Pangaea Exploration will take my temperature, review the COVID questionnaire, and administer a rapid COVID test to me prior to boarding.
-I acknowledge that I will not be allowed to board the vessel if I test positive on either COVID test, have a temperature of over 100.4 Fahrenheit, or based on the results of my COVID questionnaire.
+Day of Boarding: Arrive at vessel.
+I agree that an agent of Pangaea Exploration will take my temperature, and administer a rapid COVID test to me prior to boarding.
+I acknowledge that I will not be allowed to board the vessel if I do not provide proof of vaccination, if I test positive on either COVID test, or have a temperature of over 100.4 Fahrenheit.
 In the event that I am not allowed to board the vessel, I understand that Pangaea will not refund me any money, but will at Pangaea Exploration’s discretion offer to transfer that money to another voyage.

 My trip from O’ahu to Victoria aboard Sea Dragon was an incredible experience.
 I was continually amazed by Eric, Shanley and Meret, and the level of professionalism, knowledge, and courtesy displayed by each throughout the entire journey.
 I cannot think of a single moment where we were not fully confident in their experience and expertise.
 They taught us a great deal about sailing and navigation throughout the trip in a manner that was very engaging and a lot of serious fun!
 Hats off to Pangaea Exploration and the crew of Sea Dragon for being able to provide such an amazing life experience!
 It was truly the trip of a lifetime!!